JuliaCN/MatlabOrJulia/README.md

 ## Table of content

-According to the [official site](https://www.mathworks.com/products.html), matlab contains the following products and features

-## Matlab products and services
-The following list are arranged like
+The following list is arranged like
 ```
 * MATLAB FEATURE 1
     * JULIA REPLACEMENT 1: descriptions.